 An (extremely) slow-burn heel turn from Eddie started in February, carrying on all the way through WrestleMania, with Eddie getting more and more jealous of Rey’s victories over him and his nephew Chavo Guerrero sticking his nose in their business by pretending to take both sides and just generally stirring it up.

 Heading into the night, the majority seemed to think this would be the night ‘Latino Heat’ finally snapped.

-The Match: 2005’s ‘WrestleMania Goes Hollywood‘ theme was in full effect as short hair and moustache-era Eddie entered first, driving his lowrider up the red carpet in his Grand Theft Auto themed tee shirt.
+The Match: 2005’s ‘WrestleMania Goes Hollywood‘ theme was in full effect as short hair and mustache-era Eddie entered first, driving his lowrider up the red carpet in his Grand Theft Auto themed tee shirt.

 Rey is wearing a tracksuit in the colours of the United States (back) and Mexican (front) flags.